jaydeepninawe/jaydeepninawe/README.md

 - 👋 Hi, I’m @jaydeepninawe
-- 👀 I’m interested in full-stack and LLM
+- 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning machine learning

 <!---
 jaydeepninawe/jaydeepninawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.